Nib supports two kinds of context menus:

-The context menu appears when a user right-clicks (or Control-clicks) the status bar icon.
+The status bar context menu appears when a user right-clicks (or Control-clicks) the menu bar icon.
 Set it with app.menu, passing a list of MenuItem and MenuDivider objects.

 Basic Menu¶